Top 8 ‘Non-Water’ Activities in Andaman

 “Beautiful beach + Professional Photographers of You and your partner= Thousands of likes + Perfect way to preserve memories”.

 There are many Spa and Massage centers in Port Blair and especially in Havelock island.
 Getting a massage is the best way to rejuvenate your body and fill it with energy.
-There are many hotels and resorts which offer in house Spa.
+There are many hotels and resorts which offer in-house Spa.
 One of the best ones is Qua Spa in Port Blair.
-It has the perfect ambiance and gives you the best massage experience with very friendly staff.
-In Havelock you can go to Kerala massage center, it provides a proper Ayurvedic massage experience with very soothing surroundings and experienced masseuses.
+It has the perfect ambiance and gives you the best massage experience with a very friendly staff.
+In Havelock, you can go to the Kerala massage center, which provides a proper Ayurvedic massage experience with very soothing surroundings and experienced masseuses.

 So even if you are not very comfortable with water-based activities there’s still plenty to do in Andaman.
 Walking down the beaches, capturing the scenic beauty, shopping in the streets of the city, eating local dishes, rejuvenating yourself with the massages, getting immersed in the history of the islands, birding in the untouched jungles, these activities are the best way to experience Andaman without getting wet in the water.